-When I first started teaching in Vietnam people would say they were proud of me and that I was brave.
+When I first started teaching in Vietnam, people would say they were proud of me and that I was brave.
 Of course, I thought that was bizarre because really all I did was skip a few flights to end up in the position I was in.
-But then I realized that fear is the main reason people don’t want to to remove themselves from their sedentary and comfortable lives.
-Most people can’t fathom going somewhere and deciding not to return home when they are supposed to, and they really can’t fathom leaving their job behind and working through their savings.
+But then I realized that fear is the main reason people don’t want to remove themselves from their sedentary and comfortable lives.
+Most people can’t fathom going somewhere and deciding not to return home when they are supposed to, and they really can’t understand leaving their job behind and working through their savings.
 What I did was easy as far as the steps I took, but it also took a level of courage that some people just don’t possess.

 That’s not to say I wasn’t fearful at all, I just didn’t let fear stop me.

 I knew the journey would be scary, but I also knew I could get through it.
 I’ll never forget when my Grab driver stopped the car and pointed toward a dodgy alleyway in Ho Chi Minh City.
-After getting out of the car, I stood on the corner for five minutes totally confused and began to panic.
+After getting out of the car, I stood on the corner for five minutes, totally confused, and began to panic.
 It was 90 degrees, I had a giant backpack and no clue where exactly I was headed.
-As my freak out hit a fever pitch I remembered that people in the 60’s, 70’s and 80’s backpacked Southeast Asia without cellphones, data or wifi.
+As my freak out hit a fever pitch, I remembered that people in the 60s, 70s, and ’80s backpacked Southeast Asia without cellphones, data, or wifi.
 I figured if they did it and lived to tell the tale, I could figure it out as a millennial with a $700 iPhone.
-After talking to three different groups, a lot of hand motions and buckets of sweat, I found my way.
+After talking to three different groups, a lot of hand motions, and buckets of sweat, I found my way.
 Now, I know I’m not special.
 I know that millions of people have done and continue to do what I did.
 But that doesn’t make it any less wild.
 I’m not suggesting anyone drop everything and move to a foreign country, but I am saying you should do yourself a favor and step out of your comfort zone.